vsrinivas/fuchsia/docs/memory.md

 # Memory and resource usage

-This file contains information about memory and resource management in Magenta, and talks about ways to examine process and system memory usage.
+This file contains information about memory and resource management in Zircon, and talks about ways to examine process and system memory usage.

 *** note